William-Nimitz/pos-food/README.md

 # pos-food
-This is Pos Service for linux.
+This is Pos Service for linux again.